 Horus Music Publishing

-Our music publisher platform is open to all songwriters and publishing rights holders out there, to register their music compositions with a global network of royalty collection societies.
+Our music publishing platform is open to all songwriters and publishing rights holders out there, to register their music compositions with a global network of royalty collection societies.

 Why choose Horus Music Publishing?